usnistgov/dioptra/docs/source/tutorials/essential_workflows/index.rst

 **By the end of this tutorial, you will have:**

 - Loaded in Python files and **registered their functions** as Dioptra **Plugin Tasks**
-- **Created workflows** from those Plugin tasks to simulate data, modify that data, and visualize your results
+- **Created workflows** from those Plugin tasks to generate data, modify that data, and visualize your results
 - Defined custom **types** and their associated **saving/loading behavior** to export your generated data and results into new entrypoints and out of Dioptra